Polymer/old-docs-site/app/2.0/docs/upgrade.md

 ## CSS custom property shim {#css-custom-property-shim}

-Polymer 2.0 continues to use a shim to provide limited support for CSS custom properties on browsers that do not yet natively support custom properties.
+Polymer 2.0 continues to use a shim to provide limited support for CSS custom properties on browsers that do not yet natively support custom properties (currently only Microsoft Edge and IE).
 This lets an element expose a custom styling API.
 The shim is now included as part of the shady CSS polyfill, not in the Polymer library itself.

 Support for custom CSS mixins has been moved to a second, optional shim.